protocol/nft-website/docs/tutorial/avax-nft.md

 > >
 ```

-Now, type the following into the prompt to instantialize the contract object:
+Now, type the following into the prompt to initialize the contract object:

 ```js
 >> const Filet = await ethers.getContractFactory("Filet")